shreamleky/AlienvsZombies/README.md

 ## Compilation Instructions

 1. Download and install a compiler.
+2. Extract files if in .zip.
-2. Open the command line and change directory to the particular one where the source file is stored, using cd like so:
+3. Open the command line and change directory to the particular one where the source file is stored, using cd like so:

 ```
 cd C:\file\...